AdMoR/admor.github.io/_posts/2020-01-10-Photo to drawing - Part 1.markdown

 3 easy steps :
 - Sample N random spatial clusters in the image
 - For each cluster, find the mean color
-- Reduce the number of colours by clustering the color of the image
+- Reduce the number of colours to M by clustering the color of the image

 <br/>